Frenchy-s-module/Scifi-Battle/README.md

 ## 🚀 Overview

-Sci-Fi Battle Timeline is a powerful and intuitive combat management module for Foundry VTT, designed specifically for sci-fi themed games.
-It provides an elegant, draggable timeline interface that makes combat management a breeze while maintaining immersion in your futuristic setting.
+Sci-Fi Battle is a powerful and intuitive combat management module for Foundry VTT, designed specifically for sci-fi themed games.
+It provides an elegant interface that makes combat management a breeze while maintaining immersion in your futuristic setting.

 [![GitHub](https://img.shields.io/badge/GitHub-Visit%20Repository-blue?style=flat-square&logo=github)](https://github.com/Frenchy-s-module/Scifi-Battle)